-In terms of sim racing, there are a lot of things that make it comparable to the real thing.
-You can use a force feedback steering wheel, which will require you to work against belts that make it feel like you are really struggling to take the car around corners at high speed.
-Better yet, you could use a direct drive wheel, which has a powerful motor for even more realism.
+There are a lot of things that make sim racing comparable to the real thing.
+You can use a force feedback steering wheel, which will require you to work against belts or motors that make it feel like you are really struggling to take the car around corners at high speed.
+Direct drive wheels emulate real driving the best, and their high-torque motors can be exhausting to use!

-Then of course you could have a gear shifter and handbrake setup, which gets all of your limbs involved.
+Then of course you could have a gear shifter and handbrake setup, which adds more movements to the equation.
 But that is probably where the comparisons stop.
 Unless you have a very expensive setup, such as a full-on simulator that throws you around with the car in-game, you won’t feel any of the pressure or G-forces on your body that contributes to a lot of the physical strain put on racing drivers.

 How Many Calories Does Sim Racing Burn?

-The average sim racing setup probably does involve at least a force feedback wheel, and perhaps even a gear shifter.
+The average sim racing setup involves at least a force feedback wheel, some pedals, and perhaps even a gear shifter or handbrake.
 This means that, unlike other video games, you are involving your hands, arms, feet and legs while you play, which definitely contributes to the burning of extra calories versus just using your thumbs and fingers.

 Although you aren’t in a moving vehicle, you are undoubtedly going to be moving your arms and legs much more and much faster than if you were just driving to the shops and back in real life.
-Also, the mental side of things requires more concentration, and thus your brain will be using more energy as well than if you were just sitting, watching the road.
+Also, the mental side of things requires more concentration, and so your brain will be using more energy as well than if you were just sitting watching the road.

 This all contributes to a very messy calculation, one that involves far too many variables to be reliably carried out.
 However, taking the estimate of real driving – 175 calories per hour for a 70 kg weight – and bearing in mind all of the extra exertion involved in rapid steering wheel movements and pedal switching, we would put the value for calories burned through sim racing at about 150-250 calories per hour.

-This value is definitely a very rough estimate, and the reason for the large range is that it will not only depend on the person’s weight, but it will also depend on their playstyle, setup and their metabolism too.
-Some people burn calories more quickly than others, which will skew the numbers significantly.
+This value is definitely a very rough estimate, and the reason for the large range is that it will not only depend on the person’s weight, but it will also depend on their play style, setup and their metabolism too.
+Some people also burn calories faster than others, which will skew the numbers significantly.

 So, although it is obvious that sim racing requires more energy than simply sitting doing nothing, it is very difficult to determine exactly how large that energy difference is.
 There are lots of variables involved, and accurately calculating the number of calories burned during any activity is already a difficult task.